crypto101/book/stream-ciphers.rst

 The second attack is based on double byte biases anywhere in the keystream.
-It turns out that adjacent bytes of the keystream have an exploitable relation, whereas in an ideal stream cipher you would expect them to be completely independent.
+It turns out that adjacent bytes of the keystream have an exploitable relation, whereas in an ideal :term:`stream cipher` you would expect them to be completely independent.

 ==================== ========================================= =============================